 You can even ensure the use of a common information space or the amazing task tracker options.
 For eg. You can make use of Trello, Pivotal Tracker, Jira, Basecamp, etc. It gives a clear picture of the status of the tasks and creates a sense of responsibility in each member.

 Besides work, speak to your co-workers casually as it is good to share.
-As a leader, you can also suggest some team building activities which keep up the spirit of your team members and keeps them connected while working remotely.
+As a leader, you can also suggest some team-building activities which keep up the spirit of your team members and keep them connected while working remotely.

 Plan your tasks in advance.
 You must know at the end of the day what you shall complete tomorrow.
 Maintain calendars for yourself and ensure transparency.
 Accomplish and demand later.
 If you are working with a team, lead by example.
 Propaganda is not motivational.
 If you are dedicatedly working, it will show, and only then can you expect others to follow and work with the same sincerity.

 Make most of the time in hand.
 By all your time wasted every day in commute and other frivolous activities being saved, you can put it to the right use.
 You can devote this time to polishing your UX design skills.
 With abundant technological innovations in artificial intelligence and machine learning, you can learn to work with them and add a feather to your heart of this novel skill.